 Private health insurance may help reduce the costs of in-hospital expenses associated with IVF treatment, which are not covered by Medicare.
 The level of private health hospital cover you have will determine whether you are covered for assisted reproductive services such as IVF, and the level of rebate you will receive.

 According to Canstar Research, a Gold tier of hospital cover must include assisted reproductive services cover.
-Some health funds may also provide hospital cover for these services under other tiers, however, this cover may be restricted, meaning there may be out-of-pocket costs.
+Some health funds may also provide hospital cover for these services under other tiers; however, this cover may be restricted, meaning there may be out-of-pocket costs.

-Canstar Research said cover for assisted reproductive services is usually subject to a 12-month waiting period if the reason these services are required (infertility) is deemed to be a pre-existing condition.
-If deemed to not be a pre-existing condition the waiting period may be two months.
+It is a good idea to speak to your insurer directly regarding what is and is not covered under assisted reproductive services before proceeding with treatment.
+It’s also a good idea to understand any waiting periods associated with your cover.
+According to Canstar Research, cover for assisted reproductive services is usually subject to a 12-month waiting period if the reason these services are required is infertility, and this is deemed to be a pre-existing condition.
+If you require assisted reproductive services but you aren’t deemed to have a pre-existing condition, the waiting period may be as little as two months.

 What are the success rates of IVF in Australia?

 A woman undergoing an IVF cycle currently has about a one in five chance of becoming pregnant, although the success rate varies quite markedly according to age and personal circumstances.
 As success rates can vary significantly between individuals with fertility treatment, it’s a good idea to speak to your GP or specialist about your options if you are considering whether IVF, ICSI or other assisted reproductive technologies may be suitable options for you.